Dione Lucas

-Dione Lucas (born Dione Wilson, 10 October 1909 – 18 December 1971) (pronounced dee-OH-nee) was an English chef, and the first female graduate of Le Cordon Bleu.
-Her father was the architect, jeweller and designer Henry Wilson, and her sister was the violinist Orrea Pernel (1906-1993).
-She married another architect, Colin Lucas (1906-1984).
+Dione Lucas (pronounced dee-OH-nee; born Dione Wilson; 10 October 1909 – 18 December 1971) was an English chef, and the first female graduate of Le Cordon Bleu.
+Her father was the architect, jeweller and designer Henry Wilson, and her sister was the violinist Orrea Pernel (1906–1993).
+She married another architect, Colin Lucas (1906–1984).

 Life

 Dione Lucas was fundamental in establishing an extension of the famous Paris culinary school in London in the 1930s.
 She married the architect Colin Lucas. on 9 April 1930.
 In 1931 she and Rosemary Hume (with whom she has trained in Paris), set up a cookery school in Sloane Street, London, the interior of which was designed by Colin Lucas.
 They had a flat in Chelsea and they would reputedly serve their students' creations to passing trade at chairs and tables on the pavement.
 Lucas is thought to have helped Hume create her first cookery book, as Hume's spelling was known to be poor.

-Lucas worked as a hotel chef in Hamburg before World War II and later claimed that Adolf Hitler often dined there and had a taste for stuffed squab.
-She later opened a Cordon Bleu restaurant and a cooking school in New York - on the ground floor of 117 E. 60th St. She also ran the Egg Basket restaurant by Bloomingdale's in New York.
+Lucas worked as a hotel chef in Hamburg before World War II, and later claimed that Adolf Hitler often dined there and had a taste for stuffed squab.
+She later opened a Cordon Bleu restaurant and a cooking school in New York, on the ground floor of 117 E. 60th St. She also ran the Egg Basket restaurant by Bloomingdale's in New York.
 One of the earliest television cook-show hosts, Lucas's To The Queen's Taste was broadcast on CBS in 1948-1949 from the restaurant.
 She had another show in the 1950s.

 Dione Lucas was the first woman featured in a cooking show on television on WPIX-11 in New York.
 In one of her New York restaurants, The Gingerman, Lucas helped to introduce the omelette to the American palate.

 She can be seen as a predecessor and influence to Julia Child.

 Dione Lucas authored several cookbooks on French cuisine.